-Villanova ICE programs focus on advancing the innovation, creativity, and entrepreneurial skills of the students in the Villanova community.
+ICE programs and initiatives focus on advancing the innovation, creativity, and entrepreneurial skills and interests of the entire Villanova community.

 - Beyond Ideas Committee: A committee of faculty and staff across campus that focuses on generating new ideas along the entrepreneurial process.

-- Competitions: Villanova offers several competitions designed to catalyze and support innovation, creativity, and entrepreneurship including the Villanova Student Entrepreneurship Competition (VSEC), the Villanova Theatre Playwriting Competition, ChasED, and more.
+- Competitions: Villanova offers several competitions designed to catalyze and support our community in taking action including the Villanova Student Entrepreneurship Competition (VSEC), the Sue Winge Playwriting Competition, the 24 Hour Imagination Quest, and more.

 - ICE Certificate Program for Sophomores (ICE CaPS): A certificate program specifically designed for sophomore students based on the concepts of Innovation, Creativity, and Entrepreneurship.
 This program is open to all Villanova University undergraduate majors.

-- ICE Workshops and Guest Speakers: The Center provides opportunities for guest speakers and workshops related to ICE to come to Villanova.
+- ICE Workshops and Guest Speakers: ICE provides opportunities for guest speakers and workshops related to ICE to come to Villanova.

 - IdeaBounce®: Villanova's online portal for ideas from students, faculty, alumni, and community members.

-- Mentoring, Pop Up Idea Accelerator, and In-Residence Program: The Center maintains an ad hoc mentor network for budding entrepreneurs as well as an In-Residence program where Artists, Designers, Entrepreneurs, and Innovators engage with Villanovans on a regular basis.
+- Mentoring, Expert Hours, and In-Residence Program: ICE maintains an ad hoc mentor network for budding entrepreneurs as well as an In-Residence program where Artists, Designers, Entrepreneurs, and Innovators engage with Villanovans on a regular basis.

-- Meyer ICE Award: The Meyer Innovation and Creative Excellence (ICE) Awards were created and endowed by Patrick Meyer '74 VSB in honor of the Meyer family to recognize a spirit of innovation, creativity, and entrepreneurship that enhances Villanova University and VSB.
+- Meyer ICE Award: The Meyer Innovation and Creative Excellence (ICE) Awards were created and endowed by Patrick Meyer '74 VSB in honor of the Meyer family to recognize a spirit of innovation, creativity, and entrepreneurship that enhances Villanova University.

-- Pitch Day: The Center’s signature program bringing together students from across campus to have their business plans and entrepreneurial work evaluated by distinguished judges (alumni, VU parents, and community members).
-Next Pitch Day: April 24, 2014.
+- Pitch Day: ICE's signature program bringing together students from across campus to have their business plans and entrepreneurial work evaluated by distinguished judges (alumni, VU parents, and community members).
+Next Pitch Day: April 20, 2017.

 - The Entrepreneurs Network: Networking venue for entrepreneurs, investors, and service providers.

-- Villanova Entrepreneurial Society (VES): The Center supports this student group, which invites entrepreneurs, often Villanova alumni, to address students.
+- Villanova Entrepreneurial Society (VES): ICE supports this student group, which invites entrepreneurs, often Villanova alumni, to address students.
 Sample topics include: Women in Entrepreneurship, New Ventures Started by Students, and Funding a New Venture.

-- Villanova in the Valley: Villanova in the Valley program is designed to expose students from across the Villanova campus to the innovative, creative, and entrepreneurial ecosystem of Silicon Valley.
-To apply, please click here.
+- Villanova in the Valley (VinV): Villanova in the Valley program is designed to expose students from across the Villanova campus to the innovative, creative, and entrepreneurial ecosystem of Silicon Valley.

 ICE Leadership Team